Center for Social Justice Research, Teaching & Service

 United States

 Jake explored the way educators and community leaders use play as a tool to teach and instill social justice values in children.
-The study specifically addressed play as a component of pedagogy, and examines the way that sports, games, classroom instruction,and play spaces interact to influence the way play is utilized in education systems.
+The study addressed play as a component of pedagogy, and examines the way that sports, games, classroom instruction,and play spaces interact to influence the way play is utilized in education systems.
 Throughout his study, Jake conducted interviews with elementary school children and their guardians, educators, and community organizations.
 In addition, he drew observations and reflections about play’s role in pedagogy through participatory research in a summer Jumpstart program in Washington, DC.
 Jake compiled a list of “best-practices” for stakeholders that work with children, emphasizing the ways play can be incorporated as a tool to teach and create social justice values.

 2017